-✓ Acquisition (including long-term leases for initial periods of 15 years or more),
+- Acquisition (including long-term leases for initial periods of 15 years or more), - ✓ Construction, - Reconstruction, - Rehabilitation (including removal of architectural barriers to accessibility), or

-- ✓ Construction, - ✓ Reconstruction, - √ Rehabilitation (including removal of architectural barriers to accessibility), or - ✓ Installation of public improvements or facilities (except for buildings used for the general conduct of government).
+✓ Installation of public improvements or facilities (except for buildings used for the general conduct of government).

 CDBG regulations define the terms "public facilities" or "public improvements."
 However, HCD has broadly interpreted these to include all improvements and facilities that are either publicly owned or that are traditionally provided by the government, or owned by a nonprofit, and operated so as to be open to the general public.
-Examples include, but are not limited to: community centers, firehouses, libraries, and housing shelters.
+Such facilities include firehouses, libraries, and housing shelters.
 Public improvements include streets, sidewalks, curbs and gutters, parks, playgrounds, water and sewer lines, flood and drainage improvements, parking lots, utility lines, broadband infrastructure and service delivery, and aesthetic amenities on public property such as trees, sculptures, pools of water and fountains, and other works of art.

 Facilities designed for use in providing shelter for persons having special needs are considered to be public facilities (and not permanent housing), and thus are covered under this category of basic eligibility.
-Such shelters include nursing homes, convalescent homes, hospitals, shelters for survivors of domestic violence, shelters and transitional facilities/housing for people experiencing houselessness, migrant farm workers, group homes for people with developmental disabilities, and shelters for disaster survivors.
+Such shelters include nursing homes, convalescent homes, hospitals, shelters for victims of domestic violence, shelters and transitional facilities/housing for the homeless, itinerant farm workers, group homes for the developmentally disabled, and shelters for disaster victims.

 In the CDBG program, site improvements of any kind made to publicly owned property are considered a "public improvement" eligible for assistance under this category.
-This distinction would be of particular importance if a community sought to construct new housing on a publicly owned property--direct CDBG assistance could not be used for new construction of the housing but could be used for site preparation and improvements such as water and sewer connections and development of streets and sidewalks.
+This distinction would be of particular importance if a community sought to construct new housing on a publicly owned property--direct CDBG assistance could not be used for new construction of the housing, but could be used for site preparation and improvements such as water and sewer connections and development of streets and sidewalks.